 The Maggie L. Walker National Historic Site

 The valiant efforts of the three women above have empowered subsequent generations of women in Virginia and throughout the country.
-Maggie L. Walker from Richmond, the first African-American woman bank president; Norfolk’s Pauline Adams, the suffragist who chose imprisonment over compromising her convictions; and Hampton native Katherine Johnson (who will turn 100 in 2019), the NASA mathematician who in the mid-20th century devised the vital calculations that enabled astronauts to safely circumnavigate the globe and land on the moon – all benefited from the path charted by those who came before and furthered the cause of full equality that we all should strive for.
+Maggie L. Walker from Richmond, the first African-American woman bank president; Norfolk’s Pauline Adams, the suffragist who chose imprisonment over compromising her convictions; and Hampton native Katherine Johnson (who turned 100 in 2019), the NASA mathematician who in the mid-20th century devised the vital calculations that enabled astronauts to safely circumnavigate the globe and land on the moon – all benefited from the path charted by those who came before and furthered the cause of full equality that we all should strive for.
 Chart your course today for a trip through Virginia history and mark 400 years of democracy and progress.